Click here for chart of High School Exam Scores and what they fulfill in the Core Curriculum.

-The relevant exam scores which may be used to wholly or partially fulfill the Core Curriculum Science requirement can be found on Academic Bulletin page 80.
+The relevant exam scores which may be used to wholly or partially fulfill the Core Curriculum Science requirement can be found here.
 No corresponding credit is awarded and test scores cannot be used to fulfill the prerequisite for upper-level courses in that area.

 Required courses or proficiencies for Chinese: In the summer before their first year, non-native Chinese speaking students will be placed in a Chinese language level.
 Students will have room in their schedules for formal Chinese-language courses, and will benefit from a full set of courses, from the elementary level to the most advanced level.
 Students who are unable to take 4 credit courses in Chinese in their first two years because of heavy requirements of other courses will be able to take 2 credit version of the Chinese classes.

-Required courses or proficiencies for English: The English for Academic Purposes Program at NYU Shanghai is as an essential gateway into the liberal arts experience.
+Required courses or proficiencies for English: The English for Academic Purposes Program at NYU Shanghai is an essential gateway into the liberal arts experience.
 Student success in the liberal arts curriculum depends on high-level English literacy that goes beyond the language skills practiced in traditional language courses.
 To meet this goal, NYU Shanghai offers English for Academic Purposes (EAP) courses, which are designed as semester-long seminars with various interdisciplinary themes.
-These courses develop students’ ability to communicate in a variety of contexts, connecting their understanding of the academic context with situations and experiences beyond the walls of the university, communicating academic knowledge to both academic and non-academic audiences, and communicating effectively across cultural boundary lines.
+These courses develop students’ ability to communicate in English in a variety of contexts, connecting their understanding of the academic context with situations and experiences beyond the walls of the university, communicating academic knowledge to both academic and non-academic audiences, and communicating effectively across cultural boundary lines.
 The focus on using language and academic discourse skills in interdisciplinary contexts leads also to an increase in a student’s ability to transfer knowledge and skills from one context to another.
-Students develop a necessary foundation for skillful participation in discourse that prepares them to negotiate and respond to the constant changes in many areas of their studies and life in general.
+Students develop a necessary foundation for skillful participation in English language discourse that prepares them to negotiate and respond to the constant changes in many areas of their studies and life in general.

-Chinese speakers who did not attend an English medium high school are required to take 8 credits of EAP in their first two years, following a two-semester sequence from EAP I to EAP II.
-EAP I must be completed in the first year; most students will complete a 4-credit EAP 100 seminar in the fall term and an EAP 101 seminar in the spring term.
-A small number of students taking course sequences in the sciences will be able to take two 2-credit versions in the first year and complete EAP 101 the following year.
+Chinese speakers who did not attend an English medium high school are required to take 8 credits of EAP in their first two years, following a two-semester sequence from EAP 100 to EAP 101.
+EAP 100 must be completed in the first year; most students will complete a 4-credit EAP 100 seminar in the fall term and an EAP 101 seminar in the spring term.
+A small number of students taking course sequences in the sciences will be eligible to take two 2-credit EAP 100 seminar in the first year and complete EAP 101 the following year.
 Advisors will alert students if they are eligible for the 2-credit seminar.
-Students must take EAP II before the end of their second year and before they study away.
-Students who demonstrate exceptionally strong competence on all learning outcomes as they complete EAP I may be recommended for exemption from EAP II.
+Students must successfully complete EAP 101 before the end of their second year and before they study away.
+Students who demonstrate exceptionally strong competence on all learning outcomes as they complete EAP 100 may be recommended by faculty for exemption from EAP 101.
 Exemptions are rare and most students should expect to complete 8 credits.

 Download a Core Curriculum Chart here.